 Formal discipline removes the student from school.
 It includes emergency removal for up to three (3) school days, suspension for up to ten (10) school days, expulsion for up to eighty (80) school days or the number of days remaining in a semester, whichever is larger, and permanent exclusion.
 Any student who is expelled from school for more than twenty (20) days or for any period of time will be provided with information about services or programs offered by the public and private agencies that work toward improving those aspects of the student's attitude and behavior that contributed to the incident that gave rise to the student's expulsion.
 The Superintendent, at his/her discretion, may require/allow a student to perform community service in conjunction with or in place of an expulsion.
 Removal for less than one (1) school day without the possibility of suspension or expulsion may not be appealed.
 Suspension, expulsion, and permanent exclusion may be appealed.
 Students being considered for suspension are entitled to an informal meeting with the building administrator prior to removal.
-Also, students being considered for expulsion are entitled to an informal meeting with the Superintendent or designee prior to removal.
-During the informal meeting, the student will be notified of the charges and given the opportunity to respond.
+Also, students being considered for expulsion are entitled to an informal meeting, the student will be notified of the charges and given the opportunity to respond.

 Students involved in co-curricular and extra-curricular activities such as band and athletics can lose their eligibility for violation of the School rules.
 If a student commits a crime while under the School's jurisdiction, he/she may be subject to school disciplinary action as well as action through local law enforcement.
+Any such student issued an OSS or ISR will be ineligible to participate in the activity until OSS or ISR is completed.